What Is the Alkaline Diet?

 Kelly Plowe, MS, RD

 The alkaline diet categorizes food groups as either alkaline, neutral, or acidic.
-People following the diet are instructed to focus on eating lots of alkaline foods and fewer acidic foods.
-While there are many different versions of the diet, here is one example.
+People following the diet are instructed to focus on eating plenty of alkaline foods and fewer acidic foods.
+While there are many different versions of the alkaline diet, here is one example.

-• Day 1: Unlimited fruits and vegetables; kale with pesto and avocado; spiralized zuchinni with roasted vegetables
+• Day 1: Unlimited fruits and vegetables; kale with pesto and avocado; spiralized zucchini with roasted vegetables

 • Day 2: Fresh raw, or cooked vegetables; salad with vegetables and olive oil; large sweet potato with steamed broccoli for dinner